 Biomarker Development for Sepsis in Pediatric Oncology Patients

-Dr. Slatnick’s research is focused on infectious complications in immunosuppressed pediatric oncology, and bone marrow transplant (BMT) patients.
-Due to intensive chemotherapy regimens, this patient population is at high risk for severe infection and sepsis.
+Dr. Slatnick’s research is focused on infectious complications in immunosuppressed pediatric oncology and bone marrow transplant (BMT) patients.
+Due to intensive chemotherapy regimens, this patient population is at high risk for severe infection and sepsis, a life-threatening and potentially fatal infection of the blood.
 Over the past few decades, there has been improvement in outcomes for patients with infection, largely due to better supportive care practices and standardization of empiric broad-spectrum antibiotic administration with fever.
 Despite this, immunocompromised pediatric patients who do develop sepsis or septic shock suffer multiple negative sequelae including organ damage and even death at higher rates than the general pediatric population.
 A cornerstone of sepsis care is early diagnosis and intervention, however pediatric oncology patients frequently do not show typical signs and symptoms of impending sepsis or shock due to impaired immune responses.
 Moreover, established laboratory values, or biomarkers, used in the general population to identify patients at highest risk for sepsis have not proven useful in immunocompromised patients.
 The primary goals of Dr. Slatnick’s research are: (1) to better characterize predictive clinical factors and biomarkers for sepsis and infection in pediatric oncology and BMT patients; and (2) to develop novel biomarkers to distinguish which patients with fever or infection concern are at highest risk for critical illness.
 This work will contribute to better risk-stratification strategies to facilitate life-saving intervention for patients at highest risk and aid in identifying patients at low risk who may benefit from less aggressive intervention.

 All swimmers are required to raise at least $500 by event day.
 Swimmers under 18 are required to raise $250 by event day.